 Note: As this program develops we intend to add concentrations into specific areas of ministry such as Christian formation, missions/cross-cultural studies, biblical languages, Bible, etc. However, during the first years of the program we are offering a general ministries concentration which consists of:

 1 additional Bible course (BIBL, BOLD, BNEW)

-1 GMIS course
+- 1 GMIS course

-1 CMIN course
+- 1 CMIN course

-2 electives
+- 2 elective courses (6 credits)

 Grading & Academic Standing

 PIU uses the letter grade system.
 The breakdown of the percentages is as follows: